Common Nursing Home Infections

 Nursing homes and other long-term care facilities are responsible for preventing, identifying, and containing the spread of infections.

-If nursing home residents have chronic infections, infections are widespread amongst residents, or unusual or deadly infections are present, it may be a sign of negligence or abuse.
+If nursing home residents have chronic infections, infections are widespread amongst residents, or unusual or deadly infections are present, it may be a sign of negligence, neglect, or abuse.

 While infections in nursing homes are common, it is the facility’s responsibility to manage the spread of infections promptly and efficiently.